The Valhalla Sunset: A Cocktail Worthy of Valhalla

 The Rise of American Aquavit

 Aquavit (or akvavit) has been a staple in Scandinavia for centuries, traditionally distilled from grain or potatoes and flavored with caraway and dill.
 However, the traditional profile can be polarizing.
 Enter the new wave of American aquavit.
-Distillers in the United States are reimagining the spirit, toning down the aggressive caraway notes and amplifying citrus, floral, and warm spice elements.
+Distillers in the United States are reimagining the spirit, toning down the black licorice notes and amplifying citrus, floral, and warm spice elements.

 Why These Cocktails?